Parsely/schemato/README.md

 Authors
 -------

-schemato was designed nad implemented by Emmett Butler, Parse.ly, Inc.
+schemato was designed and implemented by Emmett Butler, Parse.ly, Inc.

 parts were contributed by Andrew Montalenti, Parse.ly